Faith, Family and the LA Dream

 Ended Corruption at the Coliseum Commission

-Led State and National COVID Recovery
+Partnered With Government to Support State and National Covid Recovery

 Caruso served on bi-partisan task forces by both the White House and Governor Gavin Newsom to help businesses and jobs recover during the COVID-19 Pandemic.